Blendify/blender-manual/trunk/blender_docs/manual/data_system/data_blocks.rst

    especially since image views are counted as users.

    For data-blocks that can be unlinked hold :kbd:`Shift`, while pressing on the *X* button.
-   This force clears the user-count, so the data-block will be removed on reloading.
+   This force clears the user count, so the data-block will be removed on reloading.

 .. _data-system-datablock-types: